vlasscontreras/php-trainer/README.md

 #### Keys

-Keys impose constraints to columns.
-There are multiple type of keys, but to mention a few of the most used:
+Keys impose constraints on columns.
+There are multiple types of keys, but to mention a few of the most used:

 - `UNIQUE`: Ensures that all values in the column are different.
 You can have many `UNIQUE` constraints in one table.
 - `PRIMARY`: Can be defined on either a single or multiple columns.
 It guarantees that each row in the database will have a unique value combination for the columns in the key, hence automatically using `UNIQUE`.
 However, you can have only one `PRIMARY KEY` constraint.
 A row may not have a null value for its primary key.